slowernews/hamster-system/README.md

     	Inside projects you can have subprojects:
         Example: .building permit

-        On subprojects you can add project name to reduce the need of memorization:
+        To reduce the need of memorization, when naming the subproject folder you can also add the project name:
         Example: @house in lisbon.building permit

 - folder (each nesting level): **-**